-1. Indicators: Access to the Labour Market Does the law allow for access to the labour market for asylum seekers? ❖ If yes, when do asylum seekers have access the labour market?
-Migration Agency has decided that the asylum seeker is excempted fro permit, they are allowed to work. ⊠ Yes □ No After the m having a work 2.
+1. Indicators: Access to the Labour Market Does the law allow for access to the labour market for asylum seekers?
+If yes, when do asylum seekers have access the labour market?
+Swedish Migration Agency decides that the asylum seeker is exempted work permit, they are allowed to work. ⊠ Yes □ No After the I from having a 2.
 Does the law allow access to employment only following a labour market test? ☐ Yes ⊠ No 3.
 Does the law only allow asylum seekers to work in specific sectors?
-If yes, specify which sectors: ☐ Yes ☐ No Unskilled sector 4.
+If yes, specify which sectors: Yes No Unskilled sector 4.
 Does the law limit asylum seekers' employment to a maximum working time?
 If yes, specify the number of days per year ☐ Yes ⊠ No 5.
 Are there restrictions to accessing employment in practice? ⊠ Yes □ No

-Asylum seekers can be exempted from the requirement to have a work permit if they can provide identity documents or other means to establish their identity, that Sweden is responsible for their asylum application and that there are solid reasons for their application in Sweden.
+Asylum seekers can be exempted from the requirement to have a work permit if they can provide identity documents or other means to establish their identity, establish that Sweden is responsible for their asylum application, and establish that there are solid reasons for their application in Sweden.
 An asylum seeker will not be able to work in Sweden if they have received a refusal of entry decision with immediate effect, including if they fall within a Dublin procedure or have a claim considered manifestly unfounded.

 This right lasts until a final decision on their asylum application is taken, including during appeals procedures.
 The right ends when the applicant leaves Sweden if they cooperate in preparations to leave the country voluntarily.
-If the applicant refuses to cooperate and the case is handed over to the police for expulsion procedures, then the right to work is suspended.
+If the applicant refuses to cooperate and the case is handed over to the police for expulsion procedures, then the right to work is suspended.380

-In 2021, 3,943 asylum-seekers were granted the right to work.
 In 2022, 7,499 asylum-seekers were granted the right to work.
-The number decreased to 5,389 in 2023.365
+The number decreased to 5,389 in 2023.381 In 2024, numbers fell to 3,383.382